jasonwiesner/jason-sdc-journal/journal.md

 > I created PUT and DELETE routes in order to make my api truly RESTful.
 The PUT route allows changes to be made to any listingId and the DELETE route allows for the specified listingId to be deleted.

 ### DBMS Selection and Data Generation
-> I will create and seed two db's, Postgres and MongoDB.
-I will then determine which db to use based on what makes sense for my use case.
+> I will create and seed two db's, PostgreSQL and MongoDB.
+I will then test each to determine which db to use.
-> I believe using csv as opposed to json would be more efficient.
+> Creating CSV files is optimal for my specific use case as I can seed both databases with the same files once they are created.

 #### Postgres
-As I already have MySQL experience, I will use Postgres as my SQL DBMS.
+I will use Postgres as my SQL DBMS.

 #### MongoDB
 I will use MongoDB as my NoSQL Database.